artonson/autoinst/self-training/README.md

 # Mask-Based Panoptic LiDAR Segmentation for Autonomous Driving

-This repository contains the implementation of our [paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/marcuzzi2023ral.pdf).
+This folder contains the self-training implementation based on the [paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/marcuzzi2023ral.pdf).

-For 4090 : use cuda 11.8 with latest ME version Important : add normaliation for input point cloud to center the chunk
+The code has been tested on RTX 4090 & RTX 3080 running [Cuda 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive) with the latest [Minkowski Engine](https://github.com/NVIDIA/MinkowskiEngine) version.

 ## Installation

-* Install this package by running in the root directory of this repo:
+* Install the maskpls package by running in the root directory of this repo:

 ```
 pip3 install -U -e .